tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## JavaScript Types

-JavaScript has several "primitive types" (simple types that are not [Objects](#objects)).
+JavaScript has several “primitive types” (simple types that are not [Objects](#objects)).
 These include:

 - `number`: any numeric value, integer or decimal
 - `string`: delineated like `"hello"` or `'hello'` or even ``` `hello` ```.
 - `boolean`: can be only `true` or `false`
 - `undefined`: is a special type with only one value which is `undefined`.

-and a [couple of others](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) that we won't worry about here.
+and a [couple of others](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) that we won’t worry about here.

 JavaScript is *loosely typed* in the sense that a mutable variable can be assigned (and re-assigned) different values of different types.